 If you are driving down Springer Road in Los Altos – Mountain View on a Sunday morning, you will notice tall green banners and people on the side of the street with smiles on their faces waving to you.
 They are there to welcome you to a new church called New Beginnings Community Church of the Bay Area (NBCC).
+Newly established churches or ones that are in the initial planning stages may have a strong need for church design and construction services to get the vision of their place of worship off the ground and actualized into a modern building ready for use.

 New Beginnings, which opened on Palm Sunday, April 13, 2014, already hosts three gatherings on Sunday morning with around 1,200 people in total attending.
 NBCC describes itself as “a group of people on a journey with Jesus.
 We are a safe place where people in different places on that journey can explore, ask questions, and grow in their relationship with God.”